 Here the concept of speed is the same of performances of the NVENC so more speed less quality and vice versa.
 If you want to reduce the lag set Latency to ultra-low and a Rate Control to LA_CBR.
 Keep in mind that the GPU will work more.

-As for QuickSync setting the concept here is that faster = more performances = less quality.
-Keep an eye on CPU% usage in OBS to see how is going in Stats or lower Right corner.
+The concept here is that faster = more performances = less quality.
+Keep an eye on CPU% usage.

 Has 3 quite clear selections: